VincxBlox/DiscordRobloxRPC/README.md

  it will look for the global Roblox logs.
 It will then look for the place id, lookup the place ID to see the name of the game, then puts it in the Discord RPC, it includes a timer, and logging to a file in local folder.
 I recommend putting it in your USER startup folder.
  Since you need cfg.json and dcrblx.log in the working folder, they may appear as a startup element in task manager.
-Just disable them, I don't think there is any real harm to this.
+Just disable them, I don't think there is any real harm to this. if large_image in cfg.json is set to AUTO, it will fetch the game thumbnail from roblox CDN and use that.

- This is a very basic script but useful
+ This is a very basic script but useful.